 My main goal is to produce high quality fine art prints – I believe that the best way to enjoy a photograph is to acquire a print that you can come to know over time.

 I prefer to sell unmatted and unframed prints, though I can mount them in some cases.
 (It is often preferable for you to have the prints mounted locally to your specifications.)
 I personally make each print myself on paper sizes up to 24″ x 36″, which typically might produce a 22.5″ x 30″ or 22″ x 33″ image with a small border, but which could be a borderless 24″ wide print.
-I make prints on my Epson 7900, printing with archival Ultrachrome inks on several types of archival paper – my favorite is Ilford Galerie Gold Fibre Silk, a beautiful baryta paper that does not use optical brightening agents.
-I also use other papers including Epson Enhanced Matte, Epson Premium Luster, and Museo Silver Rag.
+I make prints on my Epson 7900, printing with archival Ultrachrome inks on several types of archival paper.
+My favorite paper for color photographs is Ilford Galerie Gold Fibre Silk, a beautiful baryta paper that does not use optical brightening agents.
+For black and white I prefer to use Ilford Galerie Gold Mono Silk, a paper said to remind many of traditional darkroom prints.
+I also use other papers including Epson Enhanced Matte, Epson Premium Luster (now known as Ultrapremium Lustre), and Museo Silver Rag.
 Individual fine art prints are signed and numbered serially in the border area.

 Sample prices for “bare” (unmounted) prints in my standard sizes:

 - $65- 9″ x 12″ or 8″ x 12″ print with 1″ or larger border